stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.markup/structureddocumenttag/get_datestorageformat/_index.md

 ---
+title: Aspose::Words::Markup::StructuredDocumentTag::get_DateStorageFormat method
-title: get_DateStorageFormat
+linktitle: get_DateStorageFormat
 second_title: Aspose.Words for C++ API Reference
-description: Gets/sets format in which the date for a date SDT is stored when the SDT is bound to an XML node in the document's data store.
-Default value is DateTime
+description: Aspose::Words::Markup::StructuredDocumentTag::get_DateStorageFormat method.
+Gets/sets format in which the date for a date SDT is stored when the SDT is bound to an XML node in the document's data store.
+Default value is DateTime in C++.
 type: docs
 weight: 157
 url: /cpp/aspose.words.markup/structureddocumenttag/get_datestorageformat/